rkearsley/lua-nginx-shed/README.md

 lua-nginx-shed
 ==============

-A simple but effective MVC(ish) framework for building RESTful web applications and APIs with nginx-lua-module
+A simple but effective MVC(ish) framework for building RESTful web applications and APIs with lua-nginx-module